claylo/pinit/docs/configuration.md

 Rules:
 - `output` must be a **relative** path; absolute paths cause an error.
 - Default output path is `LICENSE`.
+- `year` is optional and defaults to the current year if the license template supports it.
-- `year` and `name` are convenience fields used to fill SPDX variables:
+- `name` is a convenience field used to fill SPDX variables:
   - `year` -> `year`
   - `name` -> `fullname` and `copyright holders`
 - `args` provides arbitrary SPDX template variables.
 - If an SPDX template variable is required but not provided, `pinit` errors.

+### FAQ: How do I include multiple licenses (e.g., MIT + Apache-2.0)?

+`pinit` currently supports a single `license` entry, so it only renders one SPDX license file.
+If you need multiple licenses today, the simplest approach is:

+- Put `LICENSE-MIT` and `LICENSE-APACHE` directly in your template so they’re copied as files, **or**
+- Use `license.output` for one license (e.g., `LICENSE-MIT`) and keep the other license file in the template.

 Where it applies:
 - License injection only happens when a template is resolved **by name**.